With the year drawing to a close, we have taken the time to reflect on the past 12 months and what we have to look forward to in the year ahead.

 For Nancy, this is about starting the journey towards writing a book.
 From a very young age, Nancy has always had a goal to write a book and has always envisioned this being in Italy, so her personal goal for 2020 is about taking one step further with her writing by participating in a writer’s retreat in Tuscany.
 While the topic of the book has eluded her for some time, or perhaps is ‘evolving’ as her journey is, she is hoping it might be revealed through the retreat experience, and with more time in Italy in 2020.

-We’re very much looking forward to a great year of tours in 2020 with our guests, and with a few spots left available, you can still join us on one of our Italian cycling tours in 2020.
+We’re very much looking forward to a great year of tours in 2020 with our guests, and with a few spots left available, you can still join us on one of our Italian cycling tours.